-Skin tags can occur in childhood but become more common as one ages.
+Skin tags can occur in childhood but become more common as one age.
 Additionally, they are subject to hormonal changes and pregnant women experience new skin tags.
 Skin tags are typically an aesthetic concern and do not cause any further problems.
 However, they may have a relationship to diabetes and obesity so you should have your blood sugar and weight checked by your primary care physician if you notice a sudden onset of many skin tags.

 Any suspicious bump on or near your eyelid should be examined by a physician.
-There are a number of warning signs that indicate that the bump may be a skin cancer.
+There are a number of warning signs that indicate that the bump may be skin cancer.
 These include the “ABCDEs:”

 - A: Asymmetry